konukgorkem/Incresize/README.md

 Basically it increases the size of your .exe file according to size you want.

 # But why?
-Because the aim is making the exe file not uploadable for virustotal.com.
+Because the aim is making the exe file not uploadable for virustotal.com, so target can't upload and anlyze the payload.
+Eventually antiviruses can't detect your payload.
 Currently Virustotal supports 650 MB of files.
 Don't worry, even if they support more of that in the future, Incresize will still help you.

 # How does it works?
 It appends unnecessary data to exe so the exe size get bigger.
 You can choose different modes.
 Which are: